hatamoto429/onlyJS/Terminology.md

 **arrow function** – A concise syntax using `=>`, does not have its own `this`, `arguments`, or `super`.

+**utility function** — A utility function is a small, reusable function designed to perform a specific task — often something general-purpose or commonly needed across a codebase.

 **callback** – A function passed into another function to be executed later.

 **closure** – A function that remembers its lexical scope even when executed outside that scope.